Understanding Business Visa Categories

 Short-Term Business Visa (Type C)

 The Type C business visa serves professionals engaging in temporary business activities up to 90 days within a 180-day period.
-This category accommodates:
+This category accommodates business meetings and negotiations, conference participation and trade shows, contract finalization and partnership development, as well as market research and business development activities.

 Long-Term Business Visa (Type D)

-The Type D visa enables extended business activities exceeding 90 days, supporting substantial business endeavors including:
+The Type D visa enables extended business activities exceeding 90 days, supporting substantial business endeavors including business establishment and company formation, long-term project management, investment oversight and business development, as well as professional training and skills transfer programs.

 Investment Visa Pathway